SEMNAV: Enhancing Visual Semantic Navigation in Robotics through Semantic Segmentation: Approach

 To provide flexibility and address varying levels of semantic granularity, we have created two semantic segmentation sensors: one with 1,630 distinct object categories, referred to as \semnav 1630, and another with a more compact set of 40 categories, called \semnav 40.
 The \semnav 1630 sensor was generated by leveraging the fine-grained object annotations available in HM3D~\cite{ramrakhya2022}, where each manually labeled object instance was assigned to a unique category.
 This allowed identically annotated objects to be grouped under the same category.
 However, upon conducting a detailed analysis, we identified certain limitations in these annotations, including noise from overly specific object labels and occasional misclassifications.
 To address these challenges and improve the robustness of the semantic segmentation, we created a second semantic segmentation sensor, \semnav 40.
 In this version, each of the 1,630 original annotations was manually mapped to one of the 40 broader categories defined by the NYUv2 dataset~\cite{Silberman2012IndoorSA}, a widely recognized benchmark for indoor semantic segmentation.
-This mapping reduced the initial set of fine-grained categories to a more semantically coherent set of 40, thereby simplifying the navigation process and minimizing the impact of noisy annotations.
-Both \semnav 1630 and \semnav 40 were integrated into the Habitat simulator, allowing any agent to query the simulator for true semantic segmentation corresponding to its egocentric view in the 3D environment being rendered.
+This mapping is provided as metadata within the HM3D dataset~\cite{ramrakhya2022}, which we directly used in our mapping process, for the generation of the novel semantic segmentation sensor.
+This reduction from fine-grained labels to 40 coherent categories simplifies navigation and minimizes the impact of noisy annotations.
+Both \semnav 1630 and \semnav 40 sensors were integrated into the Habitat simulator, allowing any agent to query the simulator for a true semantic segmentation corresponding to its egocentric view in the 3D environment being rendered.

 From this point onward, we will refer to each sensor as if it were a dataset in its own right.
 Accordingly, we have released two datasets, \semnav 1630 and \semnav 40, which are fully integrated into the Habitat platform.
 This integration enables straightforward training of any model requiring semantic segmentation input, streamlining the development of advanced navigation models and reducing implementation overhead.
 Both datasets are accessible at \url{https://github.com/gramuah/semnav}.